Rorschachly/UniversityVisualization/README.md

 # UniversityVisualization
-This is a group project that we manage to visualize the Universities in the U.S. to explore multiple factors.
+This is a collaborativeproject that we manage to visualize the Universities in the U.S. to explore multiple factors.